Najdaros/mitto-sms-CLI/README.md

 mvn test
 ```

+## Testing

+Implemented only few unit tests for basic validation inputs and processing data.

 ## Intro

 Program is using file-based DB and remembers all previous stored records (SMSs and Country Fees).

 DB schema: